SIC

 An Operational Amplifier (Op-Amp) is a high-gain, linear integrated circuit (IC) designed to amplify the voltage difference between two input signals and produce a single output signal.
 It features two input terminals—an inverting input (−) where the output is phase-reversed, and a non-inverting input (+) where the output matches the input phase—and one output terminal.
 Key to its functionality is negative feedback, created by connecting external components like resistors or capacitors between the output and inputs, which stabilizes gain and allows precise control over its behavior.
 Ideal op-amps exhibit infinite input impedance (no current flows into inputs, the "virtual open" concept) and zero output impedance, with a virtual short circuit between inputs (voltages at both inputs are equal, the "virtual short" concept).
 Op-amps are fundamental in analog circuits for tasks like signal amplification (inverting/non-inverting amplifiers), filtering, mathematical operations (summing, integration, differentiation), and signal conditioning.
 Their versatility stems from configurable feedback networks, making them essential in applications ranging from audio processing and sensor amplification to precision measurement and control systems.
 Despite real-world limitations like finite gain and bandwidth, op-amps remain a cornerstone of modern electronics due to their reliability, ease of use, and adaptability.

-The journey of the operational amplifier (op-amp) began in the mid-20th century, driven by the need for precise signal amplification in analog computing.
-In 1947, engineer John R. Ragazzini at Columbia University developed the first op-amp using vacuum tubes, a bulky but groundbreaking invention that could perform mathematical operations like addition and integration.
-The term "operational amplifier" emerged from its role in these "operational" tasks.
+The operational amplifier's story began in the mid-20th century, driven by the need for precise signal amplification in analog computing.
+In 1947, Columbia University engineer John R. Ragazzini developed the first op-amp using vacuum tubes.
+Bulky yet groundbreaking, it could perform mathematical operations like addition and integration, giving rise to the term "operational amplifier."

 An op-amp is a multi-terminal chip designed to amplify voltage differences between two inputs.
-Let’s break down its key components:
+Here’s a breakdown of its key components:

 Power Supply: Connects to a voltage source, often dual (±15V for bipolar signals) or single (3.3V/5V for unipolar systems).